tungsten-ai/docs/docs/tungsten_model/input_and_output.md

 - Restrict input field values.
 - Set input field descriptions shown in the model demo page.

-For example, you can define an input class for text-to-image generators as follows:
+For example, you can define an input class for text-to-image generation as follows:
 ```python
 from tungstenkit import io